- Garbage is collected once a week on the same day as curbside recycling. Find your pick-up day on the Environmental Services Route Map.

 - If you have any questions, call Tuscaloosa 311.

-- Trash is collected on the same day as garbage and curbside recycling.
+- Typically, trash is collected on the same day as garbage and curbside recycling.
 During busy seasons, trash routes may run behind.

 - When a City holiday interrupts the solid waste collection schedule, routes will resume the next scheduled work day.

 - Trash service is only available to residential City garbage customers.
 Non-residential customers are not eligible for trash service.